How to Make the Move Easier On Your Kids

 Your child may be understandably worried about making new friends in the neighborhood or travelling in an unfamiliar school bus.
 Acknowledge their concerns and assure them that it is okay to feel nervous.

 Help them make new friends by throwing a housewarming party after your move and inviting all your neighborhood kids.
-If you know someone who has a child who goes to the same class, try to set up an informal meeting or a playdate a few days earlier, so that he has one familiar face to look forward to on opening day.Visit the new school with your child at least one day before classes actually start so that he gets a chance to see his new class and understand where the restroom or cafeteria is located.
+If you know someone who has a child who goes to the same class, try to set up an informal meeting or a playdate a few days earlier, so that he has one familiar face to look forward to on opening day.Visit the new school with your child at least one day before classes actually start so that they get a chance to see their new class and understand where the restroom or cafeteria is located.

 Stick to familiar routines